bcb/apply_defaults/README.md

 'bar'
 ```

-If foo is not in the configuration, it takes the default value from the
+If foo is not in the configuration, the default value from the parameter list
-parameter list.
+is used.

 ## apply_self